sobhan-fld/SustainVision/README.md

 Contributing & Feedback
 -----------------------

-- Issues and feature requests are welcome—especially around sustainability metrics, dataset integrations, and carbon accounting workflows.
-- Contributions should follow standard Python best practices (linting, typing where feasible, and clear docstrings for new components).
+We welcome issues, feature requests, and success stories.
+Tell us how you are using SustainVision, where the workflows feel clunky, or what sustainability metrics you would love to track next.
+If you plan to open a pull request, please follow common Python conventions (linting, type hints where practical, and clear docstrings that explain why a change exists).

 License
 -------

-Please add a license file to clarify usage (MIT, Apache 2.0, etc.).
+Released under the MIT License.
+See the `LICENSE` file for details.